-The Corporation works closely with a number of charitable organisations with similar objectives.
+Although not "associated" as defined by FRS 102, the Corporation works closely with a number of charitable organisations with similar objectives.
 In particular, the Corporation enjoys cordial relations with the various Associations of Grace Baptist Churches and with the Grace Baptist Partnership.
-In addition, the Corporation assists the Trustees of Grace Magazine in the production of the "Directory of Churches".
+In addition, the Corporation assists the Trustees of Grace Magazine Trust in the production of the "Directory of Churches".
 As production of the magazine ceased at the end of 2014, the future of the Directory is uncertain.
-However, the Directors are resolved to ensure that by working in fellowship with the Trustees of Grace Magazine, the Directory of Churches will continue to be printed in its present format.
+However, the Directors are resolved to ensure that by working in fellowship with the Trustees of Grace Magazine Trust, the Directory of Churches will continue to be printed in its present format.
 The Chief Executive is a Trustee and the Treasurer of the Particular Baptist Fund and a Trustee of the Baptist Building Fund.
 Whilst there is no formal link between the Corporation and these charities, the involvement of the Chief Executive enables him to represent the interests of the Grace Baptist family of churches.